-This resource begins with an introduction that details how to use the guide and highlights the key sections.
+A Parent’s Guide to Research represents the collaborative efforts of OAR and Danya International, Inc. The result is a well written and comprehensive resource presented in an organized and understandable format.
+This second edition resource begins with an introduction detailing how to use the guide and highlighting the key sections.
 Its preview sets a tone of clarity and ease that is consistent throughout the guide, which is important for a resource intended for a parent audience.
-Descriptions of subsequent sections follow:
+Descriptions of these sections follow:

 Citation for this article: